davidcamilo0710/P4Tree/v2/README.md

 ### P4-Desicion-Tree and P4-Random-Forest

 Contain all the necessary files to run the emulation of our algorithm on P4, with a decision tree or with a random forest, plus a quick start guide.

-## Citation

-When referencing this work, please use the following citation:

-An open access version of the paper is available at: